 If you experience any of these side effects, stop taking magnesium citrate and call your doctor right away.

-Magnesium citrate is available as an oral solution or tablet, in which it’s sometimes combined with calcium.
-If you’re taking magnesium citrate for constipation, choose the oral solution form.
-People more commonly use the tablet as a routine mineral supplement to boost overall magnesium levels.
+Magnesium citrate is available as an oral solution or tablet, which is sometimes combined with calcium.
+If you’re taking magnesium citrate for constipation, choose the oral solution.
+People more commonly use the tablet as a routine mineral supplement to boost magnesium levels.

-Adults and older children, age 12 years and older, can usually take up to 10 ounces (oz.) of magnesium citrate oral solution with 8 oz. of water.
-Younger children, age 6 to 12 years, can usually take up to 5 oz. of magnesium citrate oral solution with 8 oz. of water.
+Adults and older children, ages 12 years and older, can usually take up to 10 ounces (oz.) of magnesium citrate oral solution with 8 oz. of water.
+Younger children, ages 6 to 12 years, can usually take up to 5 oz. of magnesium citrate oral solution with 8 oz. of water.
 Speak with your doctor to learn if these standard dosages are safe for you or your child.
 Follow the directions on the bottle.

 If your child is 3 to 6 years old, ask their doctor about the right dosage for them.
 Magnesium citrate isn’t recommended for children under the age of 3 years old.
 If your baby or young child is constipated, your doctor can recommend other treatment options.